 We are proud signatories to the Armed Forces Covenant, and it is important that we demonstrate that Cadent is an Armed Forces friendly employer.
 We actively support service leavers entering the business, our current reservists and those that have previously served.
 We show our commitment to this is by participating in the Armed Forces Day and Reserve Forces Day events.

 We have a number of partnerships that enable us to collaboratively drive change, challenging ourselves to do things differently.
-These include Energy & Utilities Jobs, Women's Engineering Society and the Skills Partnership Group.
+These include Energy & Utilities Jobs, Women's Engineering Society, Womens Utilities Network and the Skills Partnership Group.

 We are focused on inclusion in its entirety, and also have targeted action to increase workforce representation and inclusion for a range of backgrounds including those who identify as Black, Asian or minority ethnic, LGBTQ+, service leavers, parents, those with a disability and people Not in Education, Employment or Training (NEET).
 Our partnerships ensure we create the culture we need today and help attract the workforce of tomorrow.

 Our diversity programmes